 Kerstin Pasda (Institut für Paläoanatomie und Geschichte der Tiermedizin, Ludwig-Maximilians-Universität München, Germany)

 Kerstin is zooarchaeologist with research interests in changing human-animal relations in historic-period societies in Germany and in Greenland.
-She is currently involved in a research project exploring the impact of the Black Death on livestock size in Germany.
+She was involved in a research project exploring the impact of the Black Death on livestock size in Germany.
+She teaches at Erlangen university.

 Rainer Schreg (professor in medieval and postmedieval Archaeology, Bamberg university D)